 Points to Ponder about Women in the Workplace

 If you are a woman, be careful to never use any of the negative stereotypes about women in the workplace against other women.
 If you do, you will be giving permission to everyone else to:

 Deny you autonomy

-Denying approval for your efforts while disapproving your
+Deny approval for your efforts to disapprove your efforts

 Put you under more pressure